renatoLoureiroLima/pitang-challenge-frontend/README.md

 # challenge-pitang-frontend

-Project created as a challenge for a job position at Pitang Agile IT.
+Project created as a challenge for a trainee program for Pitang Agile IT.

 ## Installation
 ### Using yarn